 Long Exposure + Wide Angle Lens

 Always have a wide with you for landscape and/or travel photography.
-The images are outstanding and if you take one like mine – a 24-70mm – you basically won’t need another one.
+The images are outstanding, and if you make one like mine – a 24-70mm – you won’t need another one.

 All those photos wouldn’t have been possible without my 24-70mm to capture the entire scene!

-Next on my list is a 14mm, the one I reviewed here, it makes my Faroe Islands’s photos incredible!
+Next on my list is a 14mm, the one I reviewed here; it makes my Faroe Islands photos incredible!
 Wide angles will always make the entire frame richer and give the viewer a better experience.
-It will give you more room to make better travel photos because you can have almost all the beauty around you.
-It allows extra details that normally would be cut off if you’re using a 50mm.
-50mm is what your eyes see, anything below falls into the wide angle range.
+It will provide you with more room to take better travel photos because you can have almost all the beauty around you.
+It allows extra details that generally would be cut off if you’re using a 50mm.
+50mm is what your eyes see; anything below falls into the wide-angle range.

-Travel photographers usually rely on wide-angle lenses and that’s why your eyes move around the entire photo and you see more than you would in one frame.
-These lenses create a cool warped effect around the sides that makes clouds look like they’re stretching out into space.
-Of course, you can edit out afterward with software like LightRoom but sometimes they give that little extra to your photo.
+Travel photographers usually rely on wide-angle lenses, and that’s why your eyes move around the entire photo, and you see more than you would in one frame.
+These lenses create an excellent warped effect around the sides, making clouds look like they’re stretching out into space.
+Of course, you can edit it out afterward with software like LightRoom, but sometimes they give that little extra to your photo.

 Usually, a good lens will cost the same or even more than your camera.
 And this is the reason why if you have limited resources, go for the lenses.
-Cameras are just a black box with a hole to capture the light.
-Modern cameras are just fancy black boxes with ultra-tech features and a tiny hole to capture the light.
-Better travel photos need to pass through good lenses, good lenses will give you more options on what and how to capture what you want.
+Cameras are just black boxes with a hole to capture the light.
+Modern cameras are fancy black boxes with ultra-tech features and a tiny hole to catch the light.
+Better travel photos need to pass through good lenses; good lenses will give you more options for capturing what you want.

 Action Cameras and more portable cameras

 And on the matter of wide-angles, let’s talk about my Legria and my Action Cam.
-They have an even wider, fisheye lenses that are perfect for capturing everything you need.
-And the Action Cam is waterproof, perfect for videos and photos in places where I don’t dream of taking my 5D.
-Both are fantastic in their own way.
+Both are fantastic in their way.
+They have even wider, fisheye lenses that are perfect for capturing everything you need.
+And the Action Cam is waterproof, ideal for videos and photos in places where I don’t dream of taking my 5D.
 But do you need them both?
 No!
 Choose one and be happy.

-My Action Cam is in the same family as the well-known GoPro and the Legria is perfect for shooting videos where you need to be on the frame.
-Both are terrible in low light situations so keep this in mind.
-You will have to use them only during daytime or inside when there’s a good light situation happening.
+My Action Cam is in the same family as the well-known GoPro, and the Legria is perfect for shooting videos where you need to be on the frame.
+Both are terrible in low-light situations so keep this in mind.
+You will have to use them only during daytime or inside when there’s a good light situation.

-But what they lack on low light, they show how practical they can be and how easy they make your life.
+But what they lack in low light shows how practical they can be and how easy they make your life.

-The Legria is easier to make stable videos since you can hold it in the palm or your hand.
-Its format is easier to maintain the position than a regular camera.
-And the Action Cam can fit in your pocket and it is perfect for adventures.
-Both have a good photo and video quality but the colors are not even comparable to a proper camera or even my iPhone 6+ camera, ok?
+The Legria is easier to make stable videos since you can hold it in the palm of your hand.
+Its format is easier to maintain position than a regular camera.
+And the Action Cam can fit in your pocket, and it is perfect for adventures.
+Both have a good photo and video quality, but the colors are not even comparable to a proper camera or even my iPhone 6+ camera, ok?
 It is more about the opportunity of the photo than anything else.
-Even tho Felipe show some incredible pieces with it, like these photos inside a Russian Church here.
+Even tho Felipe shows some incredible pieces with it, like these photos inside a Russian Church here.

-Out of all the other gear I have, they were the cheapest but also the most resilient.
-When in snowy or wet situations, I usually have to leave the other cameras at the hotel and I rely only on them.
+Out of all the other gear I have, they were the cheapest and the most resilient.
+When in snowy or wet situations, I usually have to leave the other cameras at the hotel, relying only on them.

-The heart and soul of all good travel photos: Composition and shooting techniques
+The heart and soul of all reasonable travel photos: Composition and shooting techniques

-Let’s start with the basic here.
+Let’s start with the basics here.
 First of all: Stop shooting in jpg now!
 Shoot your images in RAW format.
 Also, pay attention to when you go out to take your photos, aim for the golden hour or the blue hour or the pink hour.
 In other words, sunset and sunrise.
-Study a lot and get really close to your camera.
+Study a lot and get close to your camera.
 Let her (yes, her) be your BFF.
-Only then you will learn how to get out of the automatic setting.
+Only then will you learn how to get out of the automatic setting.

 Golden, pink, blue hour and other amazing things

-If you’re already familiar with travel photography terminology, this will not sound weird.
-Golden, pink and blue hour, the hour after the sun rises and the hour before it sets, is an ideal time for photos as well.
+This will not sound weird if you’re already familiar with travel photography terminology.
+Golden, pink and blue hour, the hour after the sun rises and the hour before it sets, is an ideal time for photos.
+The names come from the predominant colors in the sky when it paints everything pink or blue or gold when the sun starts to dip below the horizon and creates an ethereal look to photos.
+But don’t panic if you can’t make it; you can have clouds making a great show any time of the day!
 Let the sky be your muse.
-The names come from the predominant colors in the sky when it paints everything pink or blue or gold when the sun starts to dip below the horizon and creates an ethereal look to photos.
-But don’t panic if you can’t make it, you can have clouds making a great show any time of the day!

-And if the not even clouds in the sky are exciting or if it’s the noon and everything is mega bright and the shadows too hard, try to meter your camera in the middle point, where you think it is 50/50 between the brightest part and the darkest spot.
-And use always the lowest ISO possible so you can correct the photo later on LightRoom without too much damage.
+And if the not even clouds in the sky are exciting or if it’s noon and everything is mega bright and the shadows too hard, try to meter your camera in the middle point, where you think it is 50/50 between the most brilliant part and the darkest spot.
+And always use the lowest ISO possible so you can correct the photo later on LightRoom without too much damage.

 Train Your Eyes

-What differs a good photographer from a bad photographer is this.
-And since we know better than believing in “talent”, we have to train our eyes to be always better in what we love.
-What I mean by that is, how you frame and compose your photography.
-Something that every photographer will tell you, there are many ways to train your photography eye to make better travel photos, these are just some of them:
+What differentiates a good photographer from a lousy photographer is this.
+And since we know better than believing in “talent,” we have to train our eyes to be consistently better in what we love.
+What I mean by that is how you frame and compose your photography.
+Something that every photographer will tell you, there are many ways to train your photography eye to make better travel photos; these are just some of them:

-- Follow people on Flickr, 500px, Instagram and other social networks who you consider to be way better than you in photography.
-Fill your feed with photographers who take amazing photos, and look at what they’re doing.
-Try to get those awesome angles and styles.
+- Follow people on Flickr, 500px, Instagram, and other social networks who you consider way better than you in photography.
+Fill your feed with photographers who take amazing photos and look at what they do.
+Try to get those great angles and styles.

 - Spend some time on YouTube.
-Watch a lot of tutorials from your favorite photographers, subscribe to their channel, make this a habit.
-Keep an eye on posts like this one for more tips and always try them out before to see what works for you and what doesn’t.
-If you want to get good at something just keep trying and learning, you will get there!
+Watch many tutorials from your favorite photographers, subscribe to their channel, make this a habit.
+Keep an eye on posts like this for more tips, and always try them out before seeing what works for you and what doesn’t.
+If you want to get good at something, just keep trying and learning; you will get there!
 I’m sure.